Blur Face

 Blur faces, names or licence plates by drawing rectangles on the photo.
 Multiple regions per image, no upload.

 Quick answer: Blur faces, names or licence plates by drawing rectangles on the photo.
 Multiple regions per image, no upload.
+Runs entirely in your browser, free, no signup.

 Last updated